 But then Bruges kept popping up – on internet searches, in conversations, in dreams (okay, not really that third one, but you get it).
-We felt like we were being pulled toward this gorgeous city, and like any good traveler, we gave in.
+We felt like we were being pulled toward this gorgeous city, and like any good traveler, we gave in to a weekend in Bruges.
 It would mean taking a very long bus ride and walking across town, but why not?

 Of course, rain greeted us on our travel day.
 Almost expected at this point.
 We walked the 30ish minutes from our hotel in Amsterdam in the early morning hours, in the rain to the bus station.
 Then we zoned out for the entire four-hour bus ride, then walked in more rain for about 30ish minutes through Bruges – stopping to take in the sights whenever an overhang was available or the rain took a pause.